 AATL is an approved trust list.
 Adobe carefully vets and selects the members of that list to ensure that their services and credentials meet their requirements.

-To state it simply, Adobe uses its giant platform and reputation to back up the members in front of other organizations and countries.
+To state it, Adobe uses its giant platform and reputation to back up its members in front of other organizations and countries.

 Once the members are admitted onto the approved trust list, they become certification authorities and can develop tools to verify and validate electronic signatures.